anirbanroy16/my-journey-in-the-modeling-and-analytics-world/README.md

     production and processing activities in the Marcellus Shale, and evaluating these emissions in a chemical transport model (transport-phenomena based air quality modeling)
 4. Effect of temperature and driving conditions on gasoline exhaust VOC emissions
-5. Real-workd emissions from diesel-powered construction equipment using PEMS and OBD data.
+5. Real-world emissions from diesel-powered construction equipment using PEMS and OBD data.

 # battery research